-A student is expected to be able to:
+A student who successfully completes the PGCert Data Science and Artificial Intelligence is expected to be able to:

 - 1. Critically analyse the application of technology to a range of real world problems particularly in industry and interdisciplinary research. - 2.
-Apply advanced skills and research-led specialist knowledge in the areas of machine learning and statistics to the design of software and data analyses.

-3. Design and program sufficiently complex computer software and data products.
+Apply advanced skills and research-led specialist knowledge in the areas of machine learning and statistics to the design of software and data analyses. - 3.
+Design and program sufficiently complex computer software and data products.